tvrbo-pro/TvrboReact/readme.md

 * You can use `test/populate.js` to add your code for sample data creation in your database.
 Run it with `make populate`.
 * You can use `test/wipe.js` to clean any data in your local database and repopulate it again.
 Use `make wipe` for this.
-* Use `make todo` to highlight any pending changes you might have commented in your code

 <!--
 ### Localization